zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * Delegation to ns1 and ns2.
   * NS in zone ns1-2 and ns2-2.
   * ns1-2 and ns2-2 in zone, ns1 and ns2 not in zone.

 ## DIFF-NS-2
-No match in name server names.
+No match in name server names between delegation and zone.
 Same name server IP on one server.
 Different on the other.
-No zone on all servers from delegation.
+No zone on servers from delegation except ns1.

 * Zone: child.parent.diff-ns-2.methodsv2.xa
-  * Delegation to ns1a, ns2 and ns3.
+  * Delegation to ns1 and ns2.
-  * NS in zone ns1b, ns4 and ns5.
+  * NS in zone ns1-2, ns3.
-  * ns1b, ns4 and ns5 in zone, ns1a, ns2 and ns3 not in zone.
+  * ns1-2 and ns3 in zone, ns1 and ns2 not in zone.
-  * No zone on ns2 and ns3.
+  * No zone on ns2.
-  * ns1a and ns1b have the same IP.
+  * ns1 and ns1-2 have the same IP.

 ## IB-NOT-IN-ZONE-1
-Delegation ti in-bailiwick NS, but the names are not defined in the zone.
+Delegation has in-bailiwick NS, but the names are not defined in the zone.

 * Zone: child.parent.ib-not-in-zone-1.methodsv2.xa
   * ns1 and ns2 not defined in zone.